turbonomic/vmt-connect/_sources/userguide.rst.txt

 Regardless of the connection class used, all JSON results are automatically deserialized into Python objects and can be accessed directly.
-Because Turbonomic may return a single item or a list of items on most endpoints, the connection classes will serialize the result into a list regardless of the count so that all return types are as uniform as possible.
+Because Turbonomic may return a single item or a list of items on most endpoints, the connection classes will translate the result into a list regardless of the count so that all return types are as uniform as possible.

 Using the deserialized objects, we can easily displaying which host a VM lives